z-katas/arch-katas-dcc/other-artifacts/Requirement-analysis.md

 Also, _Why should the business invest to build a fortress when it is not sure if anyone would be staying in it or using it._

-Shorter iterations to get market feedback and pivoting, if necessary, becomes important.
+So, shorter iterations to get market feedback and pivoting, if necessary, becomes important.
 So, the architecture should be in such a way that it can evolve with the growth in the business.

 **NFRs**
 * **Feasibility**